About the 9 Arts

 With the 9 Arts of Spiritual Conversations, your church can grow in evangelism and discipleship at the same time.
 The 9 Arts of Spiritual Conversations, by Mary Schaller and John Crilly, is a book that will help you understand what these practices are all about.

 The 9 Arts Primer is curriculum that your small groups or Sunday school classes can use to practice the 9 Arts.
 It has 9 sessions (1 for each art).

 The 9 Arts Complete Guide is intensive curriculum for deeper growth.
 It has 36 sessions (4 for each art, including everything in the primer).
 Choose the handy print version or purchase the digital church license so you can print what you need to fit your unique church schedule and attendance.

-Check out the full line of 9 Arts resources available from Q Place.
+Check out the full line of 9 Arts small group curriculum from Q Place.

-As a pastor, you can cast vision for engaging in these practices that build relationships as Jesus did by preaching a 9 Arts Sermon Series.
-Scroll down and fill out the form below to receive your free Sermon Outlines & Ideas.
+As a pastor, you can cast vision for engaging in these practices that build relationships as Jesus did by preaching a sermon series on the 9 Arts of Spiritual Conversations.

 The 9 Arts and Q Place